If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Putting this all together, if you didn’t have your hamstrings basically holding your knees in place, every time you planted your foot while running, your knees could bust out in whichever direction that had additional force, which would make seamless running impossible.
 Yup, it’s marvelous how human bodies are designed for walking and running upright indeed.

 Because hamstrings all work together and all run from your hip to your knee, there isn’t much specific muscle targeting you can do with them, unlike other muscle groups.
-But each of the following hamstring exercises work to bend your knees and extend your hips, both of which will stress your hamstrings and strengthen them over time, and most of these exercises will also work your glutes, which help with hip extension too.
+But each of the following hamstring exercises works to bend your knees and extend your hips, both of which will stress your hamstrings and strengthen them over time, and most of these exercises will also work your glutes, which help with hip extension too.
 Before we get into the instructions, keep the following in mind:

-- Begin with some basic stretches to warm up your legs.
+- Begin with some basic hamstring stretches to warm up your legs.
 Because these exercises are essentially stretching and contracting your hamstrings with weight on top, a little warm-up can go a long way to prevent injury here.
 You could go up and down the stairs a few times, or just do a few of the exercises below without any weight.

 - You don’t need to do all of these hamstring exercises all the time.
 Find a couple that you like and add them to your leg day routine.

 - Start off with lighter weights than you think you need.
 It’s important to master the exercise form before you can really start to test the muscles and the last thing you want is a muscle tear.
-(The recovery period for torn hamstrings specifically is also lengthy, painful and terrible.)
+(The recovery period for torn hamstrings is also lengthy, painful and all-around terrible.)